lnagle/lnagle.github.io/know-your-js-matrix-creation.md

+---
-# Know Your JS: 2D Matrix Creation
+title: 'Know Your JS: 2D Matrix Creation'
+---

 Recenly I was working through a problem on LeetCode that required the creation of an X-by-X racetrack.
 The input would direct a car through a series of moves around the racetrack, printing the board with each movement.
 Simple enough?

 I created my matrix- in this case 4x4- and set my car’s starting position: